TREASURIES-Yields tick up after lower-than-expected unemployment data

 Further data came on Thursday from the National Association of Realtors, which showed existing home sales dropped 3.3% in June while median existing home sales prices rose to about $410,000, the second-highest ever recorded.

-Benchmark 10-year Treasury yields US10YT=RR spiked following the news, and were last at 3.844% versus 3.797% immediately before the data rolled in.
+Benchmark 10-year Treasury yields US10YT=RR spiked following the news, and were last at 3.846%, a 10.4 basis point increase from Wednesday's close.

 Interest rate sensitive two-year Treasury yields US2YT=RR, meanwhile, also rose on the data.
-They increased to 4.870% from 4.828% immediately prior to the data's release.
+They were last at 4.825%, a 7.1 basis point increase from Wednesday's close.

-The inversion in the yield curve between two-year and 10-year notes US2US10=TWEB widened to minus 103.1 basis points, at one point widening to as much minus 105.1 basis points.
+The inversion in the yield curve between two-year and 10-year notes US2US10=TWEBat one point widened to as much as minus 105.1 basis points.
+It most recently sat at minus 98.2 basis points.

+The inversion, a key indicator of market sentiments for a recession, has some market participants concerned.

+"We really haven't been in a situation like this with such a severely inverted yield curve since the 1980s," said Blair Shwedo, head of investment grade trading at U.S. Bank.

 While the Fed is widely expected to hike rates a further 25 basis point hikes at its July 25-26 meeting next week, market participants have been mixed as to where it will go in the ensuing months.